 Thanks to Apple‘s success in knowing their brand and capacity, all of their products and services passed the proof-of-concept stage and showed profitable before they jumped into the market themselves.
-In the diagram below, the timeline shows they were very slow and deliberate.
+In the diagram, the timeline shows they were very slow and deliberate (courtesy of Silktide).

 If you’re a techie junkie, here is a great story of the details when Steve Jobs unveiled the iPad and some other great history around it.
 I wasn’t an early adopter, but I did get mine five years later.
 Later, the MacBook Pro and then the iPhone.
 Within one year, I converted everything to Apple.

 They used one product to get me in the door, and after that, I was hooked.
 Apple isn’t for everyone, but they’re not looking for everyone either.
 However, everyone knows Apple.